 Chapter 5.
 Configuring an active/passive Apache HTTP server in a Red Hat High Availability cluster

-The following procedure configures an active/passive Apache HTTP server in a two-node Red Hat Enterprise Linux High Availability Add-On cluster using
+This procedure configures an active/passive Apache HTTP server in a two-node Red Hat Enterprise Linux High Availability Add-On cluster using the

 Figure 5.1.
 Apache in a Red Hat High Availability Two-Node Cluster